TritonDataCenter/v8plus/README.md

 argument and return value encoding match the encodings that are used by C functions that provide methods.

+As JavaScript functions must be called from the event loop thread, `v8plus_call()` contains logic to determine whether we are in the correct context or not.
+If we are running on some other thread we will queue the request and sleep, waiting for the event loop thread to make the call.
+In the simple case, where we are already in the correct thread, we make the call directly.

+Note that when passing JavaScript functions around as callbacks, you must use first use `v8plus_jsfunc_hold()` from within the main event loop thread.
+Once finished with the function, you may pass it to `v8plus_jsfunc_rele()` from any thread to clean up.

 ### nvlist_t *v8plus_method_call(void *op, const char *name, const nvlist_t *ap)

 Calls the method named by `name` in the native object `op` with encoded